 One example for companies would be those managers who think that employees are lazy, lack responsibility, and need constant supervision (or what is called Theory X in management).

-Then, those managers implement systems that reflect that kind of culture– no flexible work hours, strict rules about logging work, no remote work, etc.
+Then, those managers implement systems that reflect that kind of culture – no flexible work hours, strict rules about logging work, no remote work, etc.

 Your thoughts, however, may be different.
-You might believe that people want responsibility, that they are capable of self-direction, that they can make good decisions, and that managers don’t need to stand on their necks if they want something done (this is called Theory Y in management).
+You might believe that people want responsibility, that they are capable of self-direction, that they can make good decisions, and that managers don’t need to stand on their necks if they want something to be done (this is called Theory Y in management).

 You can simply leave the company/organization/community/country and go to a different place.
 Most people decide to do this.